Principal Investigators //

 Jessica Turner, PhD

-Associate Professor of Translational Neuroscience
+Associate Professor of Translational Neuroscience at MRN

 Dr. Turner’s research falls under “what can we know from cognitive neuroimaging and genetic data,” and “how can we represent what we know from these experiments?”